Self-sabotage is probably the ultimate bad habit.

 - Making excuses why you can’t change or do something different

 - Complaining about what your life looks like, but not doing anything about it

-- Feeling powerless to control compulsive behaviours
+- Feeling powerless to control compulsive behaviors

 - Being unreliable and letting people down